A Retrieve-and-Read Framework for Knowledge Graph Link Prediction: Experiments

 \subsection{Datasets}

 We use standard link prediction benchmarks FB15K-237 \citep{toutanova2015observed} and WN18RR \citep{dettmers2018convolutional} to evaluate our model.
-FB15K-237 is a subset of the original FB15K dataset after removing the train-test leakage due to inverse triplets.
-Similarly, WN18RR is a subset of Wordnet \citep{fellbaum2010wordnet} which is a lexical knowledge base.
-The statistics of these two datasets are given in Table~\ref{tab:dataset_stat}.
-Among these, WN18RR is much sparser than FB15K-237.
+FB15K-237 is an encyclopedic KG derived from the FB15K dataset \citep{bordes2013translating} after removing data contamination due to overlap between train and test sets.
+In a similar fashion, WN18RR is derived from the WN18 dataset \citep{bordes2013translating} after deleting inverse relations to prevent inference by memorizing training facts.
+The FB15K-237 dataset is released under Microsoft Research Data License Agreement.
+The WN18RR dataset is released by Princeton University under their license.
+Both datasets are permitted to be used for academic research in their original form.
+Dataset statistics are reported in Table~\ref{tab:dataset_stat}.